 In 1966 the most profound decision of my life confronted me.
 Emotionally I resented Christianity.
 Logically it became intellectually clear to me Jesus Christ was exactly who He claimed to be.

 The brilliant English professor, CS Lewis, said, “There are only three logical answers regarding the life of Jesus Christ.”

 1. Jesus was a liar.
 If he lied, then He deceived millions of us.

 2. Jesus was crazy, a lunatic who truly believed He was God.
 If crazy, he joins the crazy crowd of people who are still in their graves.

-Professor Lewis proved logically Jesus could not be considered a great teacher like a Gandhi unless He, in fact, was honest and truthful, but it is often our emotions that turn us away from logical conclusions.
+Professor Lewis proved logically Jesus could not be considered a great teacher like a Gandhi unless He was honest and truthful, but it is often our emotions that turn us away from logical conclusions.

-The ideal is making logic and emotion congruent.
+The ideal is to make our logic and emotions congruent.
 When emotions may lead to immoral behavior, logic must win if we wish to avoid harm and pain.
 In the same manner, logic alone robs us of life’s true essence.

 If life is to be fully lived, some decisions call for an emotional, not a logical decision.

 The beauty of faith in Jesus Christ appeals both to the mind and heart.
 Rather than committing intellectual suicide, I logically said “Yes” to Jesus Christ, love of life and people and an emotional explosion of joy and gratitude followed.